-I would not paint — a picture —It's bright impossibility
+I would not paint — a picture — I'd rather be the One It's bright impossibility

 When asked about his first short film, a beautiful portrait of the amazing Portuguese poet Sophia de Mello Breyner Andresen, filmmaker João César Monteiro declared, rather dissatisfied, "Well, this film is proof to all those who say that you can not film a poem."
 The same statement has often been made about any other art that dared be approached by cinema.
 A strange suspicion arises once a film tackles art.
 It seems to be deeply grounded in an idea of cinema as the art of the little man, rooted in the soil of simple folks.
 Thus, approaching other arts hides a desire and an impossibility of cinema.
 However, Alain Badiou famously labeled cinema a "bastard art": The seventh art is capable of subtracting elements from all the other arts, combining them, using them or transforming them.
 Looking at how cinema deals with the task of making other arts appear on the screen, one can easily find two tendencies.
 Filmmakers either choose to document an art form and the work, as well as life with it, or they adjust the form of their film, stepping into a dialogue with other arts.
 Yet I feel what Monteiro was trying to say, and also trying to do in his first film combining images of the poet at home with images inspired by her writing, is an approach towards transformation.
 When a film really becomes a poem, a dance, a sculpture, a building.